-The performance of the four candidate models is compared by means of a benchmark experiment utilizing the framework given by Hothorn et al. (2005) as described above.
-In order to study the stability of the models in high-dimensional situations, we choose a strategy in-between an analysis of the original data and a simulation experiment.
-We add $p{+}=(10,50,100)$ uncorrelated covariates drawn from a uniform distribution to the observed learning sample \mathcal{L} and evaluate the performance using the out-of-bootstrap observations as described earlier.
+The performance of the four candidate models is compared by means of a benchmark experiment utilizing the framework given by Hothorn et al. (2005b) and described in Subsection 4.1.
+In order to study the stability of the models in high-dimensional situations, we chose a strategy in-between an analysis of the original data and a simulation experiment.
+We add $p{+} = (10, 50, 100)$ uncorrelated covariates, drawn from a uniform distribution, to the observed learning sample \mathcal{L} and evaluate the performance using the out-of-bootstrap observations as described earlier.
 The results are depicted in Figure 4.
-Many-to-one comparisons with the weighted mean based on Friedman rank sums indicate that for the learning sample with only the original covariates $(p{+}=0)$ the linear model, boosting and random forest perform better than the weighted mean (all adjusted p-values < 0.0001).
-There is no evidence that the performance distributions of regression trees and the weighted mean differ (adjusted p-value = 0.9653).
+Many-to-one comparisons based on Friedman rank sums indicate that, for the learning sample with only the original covariates ($p{+} = 0$), the linear model, boosting, and random forest perform better than the weighted mean (all adjusted p-values < 0.001).
+There is no evidence that the performance distributions of regression trees and the weighted mean differ (adjusted p-value = 0.965).
 Again, the relative improvement compared with the weighted mean is relatively small.
 For an increasing number of random covariates the linear model is heavily affected by overfitting but the ensemble methods are rather stable.
-For $p{+}=50$ additional random covariates, the bootstrap test set error of random forest and boosting is smaller than that for the weighted mean (both adjusted p-values = 0.0001).
-However, there is only weak evidence that random forest performs better than the weighted mean for learning samples with $p{+} = 100$ additional random covariates added (adjusted p-value = 0.0303); boosting cannot outperform the mean (adjusted p-value = 0.5830) in this situation.
+For $p+ = 50$ additional random covariates, the bootstrap test set error of random forest and boosting is smaller than that for the weighted mean (both adjusted p-values = 0.001).
+However, there is only weak evidence that random forest for censored data performs better than the weighted mean for learning samples with $p+ = 100$ additional random covariates (adjusted p-value = 0.03); boosting cannot outperform the mean (adjusted p-value = 0.583) in this situation.
 The relative stability of regression trees is caused by the fact that the trees are pruned back to stumps or the root node most of the time.
+Figure 3 indeed shows (lower left panel) that only two predicted values are obtained from the tree stumps.